Year A: Fifth Sunday Ordinary Time

 Discussion Questions:

-5. In what ways do you experiment with your faith?
-Where can you stretch a bit beyond your comfort zone to be more “salt and light”?
+- In what different ways do you experiment with living your faith?
+Where could you stretch a bit beyond your comfort zone to be “salt and light”?

 Biblical Context